 On January 16, 2014, history was made.
 The US Congress passed the 2014 US Consolidated Appropriations Bill, which instructs the US directors of the World Bank and Inter-American Development Bank – which both financed construction of the Chixoy Dam – to "report … on the steps being taken by such institutions to support implementation of the April 2010 Reparation Plan for Damages Suffered by the Communities Affected by the Construction of the Chixoy Hydroelectric Dam in Guatemala" (see p.
 1240 for this provision).

 We know that good government policies can’t bring back the victims of destructive hydropower projects, nor will policies themselves protect the last of our living rivers and the people who depend on them.
 Yet we celebrate justice long-delayed and the power of our global movement.
-We will continue to support COCAHICH's efforts to pressure the government to sign the binding agreement, and we will work with the communities to monitor the Banks' implementation of the Reparation Plan.
+We will continue to support COCAHICH's efforts, and we will work with the communities to monitor the implementation of the Reparations Plan.